 In other words, some forms of freedom can be oppressive.
 Freedom is not the ultimate goal, serving God is.

-While the original intent of this article has been reached, several matters need to be clarified.
+The previous paragraph summarizes my intended message.
+Yet, several matters need to be clarified.
 Christ’s blood can forgive us of all sin.
 However, it does not empower us to remain in sin.
 We are called to repent.

 Furthermore, the sermon portrayed above misrepresents scripture on several points.
 First, grace does not empower rebellion and sin, although some have distorted grace into a license to sin (Jude 4).
 A proper understanding of grace leads us away from evil (Titus 2:11-12).